 Breast cancer is not a single disease, but rather a broad term that covers a number of different types of the disease.
 Because of this, your treatment plan may look completely different than another patient’s treatment plan, all because of your specific breast cancer type.
 Knowledge, however, can be power.
 Use this guide to learn more about breast cancer types, how they are determined, and how they are classified so you can have a better idea of what to expect.

-After a breast cancer diagnosis, your medical team will need to determine the specific type of breast cancer you have.
-The sooner your specific breast cancer type is determined, the sooner you can get on the path to treatment and recovery.
-To do this, an in-depth evaluation will be done on the tissue sample collected from your breast biopsy, or on the tumor itself after your breast cancer surgery.
-Several factors will be looked at which include:
+After a breast cancer diagnosis, your cancer team will need to determine a few important details about your breast cancer.
+The preliminary pathology report, from a biopsy, help oncologists gather information about the breast cancer like the stage, hormone receptor status, and the specific type of breast cancer you have.
+The sooner your type and other details are determined, the sooner you can get on the path to treatment and recovery.
+To do this, an in-depth evaluation will be done on the tissue sample collected from your breast biopsy or on the tumor itself after your breast cancer surgery.
+Several factors will be looked at, which include: